 Your heart doctor will perform a series of tests to determine your diagnosis.
 You will probably have an electrocardiogram (ECG/EKG) test, exercise stress test, or cardiac angiogram to determine whether or not you have coronary heart disease (CAD).

-An electrocardiogram (ECG/EKG) measures your heart’s electrical activity and may show whether your heart has been damaged by a heart attack.
+An electrocardiogram measures your heart’s electrical activity and may show whether your heart has been damaged by a heart attack.

 A stress test records your heart’s electrical activity while you are exercising to reveal heart-related problems.

-A special dye is injected into the coronary arteries so that they can be seen in an x-ray.
-Information from the angiogram will help your doctor decide how to treat you.
+A special dye is injected into the coronary arteries so that they can be seen in an X-ray.
+The results will help your doctor decide how to treat you

 There are many different doctors involved in your CAD treatment.